 At the Politics DA, at the University of Manchester, Dr. Onuch is the Chair of Comparative Public Policy and Institutions Research Cluster and is an active Member of the Democracy and Elections Research Cluster.
-She is also the Director of MA European Politics Pathway and the Politics Program Director of the BA in Social Sciences.
+She is also the Politics Program Coordinator of the BA in Social Sciences.

-Recently Olga completed her tenure as a Research Fellow (in Comparative Politics), at Nuffield College, at the University of Oxford, where she held the prestigious Newton Fellowship Award and was P-I of the Comparative Protest Politics Research Project (2011-2014).
+In 2017 she was a Research Fellow at the Davis Center at Harvard University.
+In 2014 Olga completed her tenure as a Research Fellow (in Comparative Politics), at Nuffield College, at the University of Oxford, where she held the prestigious Newton Fellowship Award and was P-I of the Comparative Protest Politics Research Project (2011-2014).
 In 2013-2014 she was also a Shklar Research Fellow, at HURI, at Harvard University.
-In 2014 she was awarded (but did not take up) a Leverhulme Early Career Fellowship Grant, which is awarded to “exceptional and promising young scholars.”
+In 2014 she was also awarded (but did not take up) a Leverhulme Early Career Fellowship Grant, which is awarded to “exceptional and promising young scholars.”

 Previously Olga held the posts of Petro Jacyk Prize Fellow, at CERES, at the Munk School of Global Affairs, at the University of Toronto (where she worked with Jeff Kopstein, Peter Solomon and Lucan Way).
 In 2008-2009 (and again in 2013) Olga was a Visiting Fellow at the Universidad Torcuato Di Tella (UTDT) in Buenos Aires, Argentina (where she worked with Enrique Peruzzotti and Guillermo O’Donnell).